ozten/sasl-browserid/README.md

 * ???
 Tell us other use cases!

 ## Status ##
-Not ready for prime-time.

-This codebase is roughly the happy case, but needs much <3.

-We'd love your help!

-* C Hackers
-* Make Masters
-* Cross-platform Funsters
+Early stages of deployment within Mozilla.

 ## Security Notes ##

-1. Don't use this in a production system.
+1. Contact us before using in a production system.

 2. Make sure the client and server applications recognize and [block unknown email addresses](docs/security_block_unknown_email.md)!